kjsmita6/node-steam-parentbot/README.md

 [![Codacy Badge](https://www.codacy.com/project/badge/0bebac574a7040179d83778a4dd18aa9)](https://www.codacy.com/app/dragonbanshee/node-steam-parentbot)

-A module that provides a simple base class for a Steam bot that can be easliy overwritten and customized.
+A module that provides a simple base class for a Steam bot that can be easily overwritten and customized.

 I made this (mainly for myself) because I was getting tired of writing the same code over and over again that does the same things.
 This is a way to eliminate the copying and pasting of code, while still allowing you to fully customize it.